tmorehouse/portal-vue/docs/portal.md

 # Portal Component

-Wrap any content that you want to render somehwere else in a `<portal>` component.
+Wrap any content that you want to render somewhere else in a `<portal>` component.

 ## Example usage